 - Store dry food in an airtight container in a cool and dry area.

-- Buy small bags of food (cat and human) and store in the freezer, this won’t kill the mites but will prevent them reproducing.
+- Buy small bags of food (cat and human) and store them in the freezer, this won’t kill the mites but will prevent them from reproducing.

 - Wash the storage container in hot soapy water and thoroughly dry before you add new food.